LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/LivepersonKnowledgeBases/articles.md

 #### Connect the domain to the knowledge base

-To use entities within a knowledge base, you'll need to connect the domain to the knowledge base.
+If you're using [Knowledge Base intents](knowledge-base-liveperson-knowledge-bases-introduction.html#knowlege-base-intents-versus-domain-intents) instead of Domain intents (like we show in our example below), to use entities within a knowledge base, you'll need to connect the domain to the knowledge base.

 1. Exit Intent Builder, and return to Knowledge Base.
 2. Open the knowledge base.